Seoul City Sue

 The Suhs settled in Seoul, where Suh taught at the U.S. Legation school until being fired in 1949 due to suspicion of her husband for left wing political activities.
-They remained or were trapped in Seoul during the Northern army's invasion of South Korea in June 1950.
-Suh began announcing a short English language program for North Korean "Radio Seoul" starting on or about July 18, continuing until shortly after the Inchon landing on September 15, when the Suhs were evacuated north as a part of the general withdrawal of North Korean forces.
+They remained or were trapped in Seoul during the North Korean army's invasion of South Korea in June 1950.
+Suh began announcing a short English-language program for North Korean "Radio Seoul" starting on or about July 18, continuing until shortly after the Inchon landing on September 15, when the Suhs were evacuated north as a part of the general withdrawal of North Korean forces.
 Subsequently, she continued broadcasts on Radio Pyongyang.
-The Suhs participated in the political indoctrination of US POWs at a camp near Pyongyang in February 1951.
+The Suhs participated in the political indoctrination of US prisoners of war at a camp near Pyongyang in February 1951.

-Charles Robert Jenkins, an American who defected to and then left North Korea, reported that Suh was put in charge of English language publications for the Korean Central News Agency after the war.
-He also wrote that he saw her in a photo for a 1962 propaganda pamphlet, and met her briefly in 1965 at a department store in Pyongyang.
-Jenkins stated that he was told in 1972 that Suh had been shot as a South Korean double agent in 1969.
+Charles Robert Jenkins, an American who defected to and then left North Korea, reported that Suh had been put in charge of English-language publications for the Korean Central News Agency after the war.
+Jenkins also stated that he was told in 1972 that Suh had been shot as a South Korean double agent in 1969.